-The baccalaureate program in nursing prepares professional nurse generalists to work with individuals, families, groups and communities in a variety of health care settings.
+The Bachelors of Science in Nursing program at Marshall University prepares professional nurse generalists to work with individuals, families, groups and communities in a variety of health care settings.
+Students participate in a wide variety of clinical rotations to gain nursing experience and explore options available upon graduation.
 The program is available to qualified high school graduates, college students, and college graduates.
 Graduates of the program are eligible to apply to take the registered nurse licensing examination (NCLEX-RN).

 Baccalaureate nursing education provides a foundation in the humanities and the biological, social and behavioral sciences.
 Students are able to apply this foundation, as well as a strong base in nursing science, to the professional practice of nursing.
 In addition to achieving the professional goals of the nursing program, students also become responsible members of society and are required to complete the University general education core requirements.

 The program includes a clinical practice component which gives students opportunity to apply their nursing theory and skills in caring for individuals, families, groups and communities in clinical health care settings.
 The program uses Cabell Huntington Hospital, River Park Hospital, St. Mary’s Medical Center, Hershel Woody Williams Veterans Administration Medical Center, Encompass Health Rehabilitation Hospital, King’s Daughters Medical Center (Ashland, Kentucky), Pleasant Valley Hospital (Point Pleasant, WV), Holzer Medical Center (Gallipolis, OH) and others for clinical experiences.
 Additionally various clinics, doctors’ offices, health departments and schools are also utilized for clinical.
 Students are required to provide their own transportation to clinical experiences.

 The graduate is a nurse generalist with competence to:

 - Use the nursing process to provide nursing care to individuals, families, groups, and communities in multiple settings, considering cultural diversity.